AvroraPolnareff/warframe-color-picker/README.md

 ### **TARGET SCHEME**:

 * Select a color from your collection for editing in Color Picker submenu;
+* Click right mouse button on a color to empty the slot;
 * Switch between Default and Manual color schemes
 * Default Scheme
   * Manage your colors as they're arranged in the original order, with the tips on the right (Primary, Secondary, Tertiary, etc.);